2.14-Investigations-of-Child-Fatalities-and-Near-Fatalities

 Practice Guidance for Receiving and Accepting the Report

-• Reports of improper use of a vehicle (child) restraints and sudden unexpected infant death (SUID) do not meet acceptance criteria unless there are other allegations of maltreatment documented.
+• Reports of improper use of vehicle (child) restraints and sudden unexpected infant death (SUID) do not meet acceptance criteria unless there are other allegations of maltreatment documented.

 • Central intake (CI) staff should request that the reporting source provide information regarding the contributing link between the maltreatment and the child’s fatal or near-fatal condition.

-• A fatality/near-fatality designation cannot be used with a threat of, dependency, or any non-investigatory response subprogram.
+• A fatality/near-fatality designation cannot be used with a threat of dependency or any non-investigatory response subprogram.

 • The region should assign staff that has no prior involvement with the family to investigate the fatality/near-fatality referral.